celery/pytest-celery/CONTRIBUTING.rst

 Your work will be used by other people, and you in turn will depend on the work of others.
 Any decision you take will affect users and colleagues, and we expect you to take those consequences into account when making decisions.
-Even if it's not obvious at the time, our contributions to Pytest Celery will impact the work of others.
+Even if it's not obvious at the time, our contributions to pytest-celery will impact the work of others.
 For example, changes to code, infrastructure, policy, documentation and translations during a release may negatively impact others' work.